vsoch/caliper/docs/getting_started/user-guide.rst

       - name: pypi:sif
       - name: pypi:sregistry
       - name: pypi:singularity-cli

+But you can add additional arguments such as the metrics to check:

 Notice that each package requires a prefix of the manager (pypi).
 You can then target this file with ``caliper update``, or just specify a list of packages with the command: